The autolist folder CURRICULUM/2021_2022_CURRICULUM_OVERVIEWS_ does not exist or has been moved.

-At Mead Road Infant School we follow the revised version of National Curriculum that was introduced in September 2014.
+At Mead Road Infant School we follow the revised version of National Curriculum in Years 1 and 2.

 The National Curriculum provides the school with the outline of knowledge, skills and understanding that we are required to cover in school, but we are proud to offer a much broader curriculum than that, making the most of many and varied opportunities to broaden and enrich the curriculum for our children.